ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/pages-root-folder/index.md

 **Q: Is participation required?**

 Yes.
 A final policy will be posted by the start of the quarter with details, but you should plan to attend both lecture and your assigned lab section every week.

-**Q: What about week 0 and Thanksgiving week?**

-There will be no official lab sessions in week 0 (because it would only be the Thursday lab sessions) and no lab on November 23/24.
-All students will have a shorter asynchronous activity in those times – in week 0 it will be about getting set up and in Thanksgiving week it will be about relevant material at that point in the course.

-In-person activities for the course will start as usual in week 1 (September 26).

-Lecture on Wednesday, November 23 will be **remote** and **asynchronous**.
-There will still be lecture content with associated *participation, but you can do it any time on the 23rd.

 **Q: I have a question about enrollment or the waitlist.**